The First-Time Home Buyer’s Guide To Saving

 3 – Get a Side Hustle

 Thanks to the rise of the sharing economy, it has never been easier to make a little cash on the side.
-In fact, you can use apps like Lyft, Uber, and Fare, to turn your car into a cash cow at the click of a button.
+In fact, you can use apps like Lyft and Uber, to turn your car into a cash cow at the click of a button.
 An additional income source never hurts, and you’ll probably come away with plenty of repeat-worthy stories about the people who use your services.
 Plus, you can write off your mileage, gas, and car maintenance come tax season.

 4 – Become a Couponer